Aaron Boone: Personal life

-Boone is the son of former catcher and manager Bob Boone, the brother of All Star and four-time Gold Glove winner Bret Boone, the brother of former Cincinnati Reds minor leaguer Matt Boone, and the grandson of former major leaguer Ray Boone.
+Boone is the son of former catcher and manager Bob Boone, the brother of All Star and four-time Gold Glove winner and current Texas Rangers hitting coach Bret Boone, the brother of former Cincinnati Reds minor leaguer Matt Boone, and the grandson of former major leaguer Ray Boone.
 As children, Aaron and Bret spent time in the Phillies clubhouse with fellow sons of other major league players, including Pete Rose Jr. Boone is a descendant of pioneer Daniel Boone.
+Boone is a fan of the Philadelphia Eagles football team.

 Boone's wife, Laura Cover, was a Playboy Playmate (Miss October 1998).
-Boone lived in Scottsdale, Arizona until becoming Yankees manager, which he moved to Greenwich, Connecticut.
-Boone and Cover have four children: two biological children and two adopted.
+Boone lived in Scottsdale, Arizona until becoming Yankees manager, when he moved to Greenwich, Connecticut.
+Boone and Cover have four children—two biological children and two adopted.

-Boone, who had open heart surgery in 2009, had surgery to implant a pacemaker in March 2021.
-Boone was quoted as feeling “awesome” after being on the bench for two weeks following the procedure.
+Boone had open-heart surgery in 2009 and had surgery to implant a pacemaker in March 2021.
+Boone was quoted as feeling "awesome" after being on the bench for two weeks following the procedure.